Notice Of Privacy Practices

 - To state and federal agencies who regulate us, such as the U.S. Department of Health and Human Services

-If we need to use or disclose your PHI for any other reasons, we will first get your written permission.
+If we need to use or disclose your PHI for reasons other than described in this notice, we will do so only with your written permission.
 You may revoke this permission at any time.
 We will honor the revocation except to the extent that we have already relied on your permission.

-- The right to ask us to restrict the use or disclosure of your PHI for treatment, payment, or health care operations.
+- The right to ask us to restrict the use or disclosure of your PHI for treatment, payments, or health care operations.
 You also have the right to ask us to restrict PHI we may give to persons involved in your care.
-While we may honor your request for restrictions, we are not required to agree to these restrictions.
+While we may honor your request for restrictions, we are not required to agree to these restrictions with one exception.
+You have the right to request we not disclose PHI to a health plan when you or someone on your behalf pays in full for a health care item or service and the disclosure is for payment or health care operations and not otherwise required by law.

 - The right to submit special instructions regarding how we send lab information to you containing PHI.

 - The right to inspect and obtain a copy of information we maintain about you in a designated record set.
+If this information is contained in electronic records, it will be furnished to you in electronic form.
 However, you may not be permitted to inspect or obtain a copy of information that is:

-- subject to the Clinical Laboratory Improvements Amendments of 1988, 42 U.S.C.
-263a, to the extent the provisions of access to the individual would be prohibited by law or exempt from the Clinical Laboratory Improvements Amendments of 1988, pursuant to 42 CFR 493.3(a)(2).
+Subject to the Clinical Laboratory Improvements Amendments of 1988, 42 U.S.C.
+263a, to the extent the provisions of access to the individual would be prohibited by law or exempt for the Clinical Laboratory Improvements Amendments of 1988, pursuant to 42 CFR 493.3(a)(2).

 - The right to receive an accounting of certain disclosures of your information made by us during the six years prior to your request.
 The accounting may not include disclosures: